pkivolowitz/asm_book/section_2/bitfields/README.md

 Whoa.
 Nine instructions down to four!
 What the heck is `bfi`?

 `bfi dst, src, start, width` copies `width` bits starting at 0 in `src` to bits starting at `start` in `dst`.

-It obviates the need for `line 2` in the naive code because it plucks only bits 0 and 1 from the original value of `w1`.
-The `bfi` then internally does the shift appropriate to move bit 0 of the original `w1` to bit `start` along with `width - 1` subsequent bits.
+It obviates the need for `line 2` in the naive code because it plucks only bits 0 and 1 and no others from the original value of `w1`.

+The `bfi` then internally does the shift appropriate to move bit 0 of `w1` to bit `start` along with `width - 1` subsequent bits.
+Finally, the shifted bits overwrite the same bits in `w3`.

 Some might argue that instructions like `bfi` (and `ubfiz` described below) is an example of `ISA creep` where ISA's get more and more cumbersome with the latest instructions du jure.
 This is definitely true in the x86 ISA.
 Perhaps this is true in the AARCH64 ISA as well, but certainly not to the extent of the x86.

-Remember that the ARM family of processors are examples of RISC machines - *reduced instruction set* architectures.
+Remember that the ARM
+family of processors are examples of RISC machines - *reduced instruction set* architectures.

-UBFIZ	dest, src, start, width

-zeros dest
-copies src starting at 0 to bits start to start + width - 1.

-Notice this version is two instructions shorter.

-Part of the savings is the use of `ubfiz`.

-`ubfiz` stands for Unsigned Bit Field Insert in Zeros.
-Wow.

-This instruction does the following:

-* zeros the entire destination register
-* copies the indicated source register bits to the destination

 Finally, we come to handling field `c`.
 Recall `c` is 5 bits long starting at bit 3.